azer/html-patcher/README.md

 ## html-patcher

 Virtual DOM Diff & Patch with HTML Templates.
-Based on [virtual-dom](http://npmjs.org/virtual-dom)
+Based on [the virtual-dom on NPM](http://npmjs.org/virtual-dom)

 ## Install